>

 1. Miradouro das Portas do Sol

-Best for: classic Lisbon views, photography, peaceful early mornings.
+Best for: classic views, photography, first-time visitors

 2. Miradouro de Santa Luzia

-Best for: atmosphere, couples, a quieter sunrise experience.
+Best for: atmosphere, couples, photos

 3. Miradouro da Senhora do Monte